-The Problem: Your ISP can monitor your online activities.
+The Problem: Your ISP and other organizations can monitor your online activities.

-The Problem: Dropbox and Google Drive do not encrypt your files.
+The Problem: Cloud storage providers like Dropbox and Google Drive do not encrypt your files.

 Difficulty Level: Easy to Medium (you need to set up a new cloud service, and copy files to a new cloud)